 Age NI has campaigned for over 13 years to secure the extension of age discrimination legislation to goods, facilities and services and believe that this is vital to obtaining effective protection and promotion of the rights of older people in Northern Ireland.
 In contrast, age discrimination legislation is already in place in GB and the Republic of Ireland.
 Older people are increasingly concerned and frustrated with the lack of progress made on extending age discrimination legislation to goods, facilities and services.

 The publication of the Active Ageing Strategy in January 2016, while welcome, is only the first step in delivering positive outcomes for all older people, including older people with multiple identities based on ethnicity, gender, community background, sexual orientation, or disability.
 The 11 Sub Regional Networks supported by Age NI are connected to over 2000 older peoples’ groups, reaching out to almost 70,000 older people across Northern Ireland.
 Age sector networks and groups strengthen the voice of older people and provide a range of essential services including befriending, good morning calls, luncheon clubs, advice and support services, physical activity clubs, arts projects, and networking opportunities – all vital to the delivery of the outcomes identified in the Active Ageing.

 The creation of Age Friendly communities is a welcome and potentially significant development, as the new Councils consider the importance of the physical and social environment in ensuring “good” places to age with safe and easy access to services, cultural and leisure facilities, transport and shopping; increasing opportunities for older people to be involved and connect to each other and their local community.

 We want to see:

-- Active involvement of older people and the age sector in the development of Age Friendly Communities across Northern Ireland.
+- The active involvement of older people and the age sector in the development of Age Friendly communities across Northern Ireland.